TShariff/TamjeedShariffAboutMe/public/pages/overview.md

 ## Accomplishments
 **valedictorian** @ [Thistletown CI](https://schoolweb.tdsb.on.ca/thistletownci) _(June 2021)_
-Graduated valedictorian from my high school with a 4.0 GPA **Thistlestick** @ [Thistletown CI](https://schoolweb.tdsb.on.ca/thistletownci) _(June 2021)_
-Presented to the outstanding male in the senior grades of the school on the basis of scholarship, leadership and character
+Awared valedictorian on the basis of GPA and sportsmanship **Thistlestick** @ [Thistletown CI](https://schoolweb.tdsb.on.ca/thistletownci) _(June 2021)_ Presented to the outstanding male in the senior grades of the school on the basis of scholarship, leadership and character